Camble/DCS-Mission-Manager/README.md

 ## Most Recent Changes

+### v0.4.0

+- Vastly improved load times by only loading mission data when selected
+- Added icons to the missions list view

 ### v0.3.1

-- Add background images for Sinai, Normandy & The Channel
+- Added background images for Sinai, Normandy & The Channel
 - Fixed: mission can't be parsed if it contains script with new line characters

 ### v0.3.0

-- Add background images for some DCS maps
+- Added background images for some DCS maps
 - Warn on save if there was an issue loading a mission file

 ### v0.2.1